 At the origin of the problem: the player who sees himself evolving quickly wrongly thinks he knows this sport.

-In reality, he has not yet understood what padel is.
+In fact, he has not yet understood what the padel.
 This player may be technically exceptional, but he is dangerous for himself and especially for others.